JohannesBuchner/UltraNest/paper.md

 Region-based sampling uses rejection sampling using constructed geometries.

 UltraNest combines three region constructions, and uses their intersection:
-MLFriends [@Buchner2019c, based on RadFriends by @Buchner2014stats], a bootstrapped single ellipsoid in u-space and another in v-space.
+1) MLFriends [@Buchner2019c], based on RadFriends [@Buchner2014stats],
+2) a bootstrapped single ellipsoid in u-space and 3) another bootstrapped single ellipsoid in v-space.
 The last one drastically helps when one parameter constraint scales with another, (e.g., funnels).
 UltraNest dynamically chooses whether to draw samples